galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

     :question: What is the read length?
 Is there anything what you find striking?

-2. **Trim Galore** :wrench:: Trim low quality bases from the 3' end using on both paired-end datasets.
+2. **Trim Galore** :wrench:: Trim low quality bases from the 3' end using on both paired-end datasets
-3. **FastQC** :wrench:: Re-run and inspect the differences.
+3. **FastQC** :wrench:: Re-run and inspect the differences

 As the genome of *Drosophila melanogaster* is known, we can use this information and map the sequences on this genome to identify the effects of Pasilla gene depletion on splicing events.